 Terrance Kline, Law Office of Terrance A. Kline

 Mr. Kline’s practice is devoted to estate planning and estate and trust administration.
 He also counsels clients in the creation and operation of private foundations and public charities and other forms of charitable gifts.
 Mr. Kline writes and lectures on estate and charitable planning topics.
 He is the editor of Estate Planning in Pennsylvania published by PBI.
 Mr. Kline is a Fellow of the American College of Trust and Estate Counsel and a member of many other professional groups that advance the study of trusts, estates and charities.
 He is admitted to practice before various state and federal courts.
 Mr. Kline holds law degrees from the University of Pittsburgh (J.D.) where he was Executive Editor of the University of Pittsburgh Law Review, Temple University (LL.M.) and Columbia University School of Law (LL.M.).

 Melinda G. Rath is a Wealth Advisor and Relationship Manager in Glenmede’s Philadelphia office.
-In her role, Ms. Rath partners with to provide tailored advice and guidance in the areas of wealth transfer, fiduciary, financial and charitable planning and management.
+In her role, Ms. Rath partners with other estate planning professionals to provide tailored advice and guidance in the areas of wealth transfer, fiduciary services, financial, estate and charitable planning/management.

 Bradley D. Terebelo, Hecksher Teillon Terrill & Sager, P.C.